 Contemporary Christianity

-This is why I believe Ravi’s painful story is an indictment of contemporary Christianity in the West.
+This is why I believe that Ravi’s painful fall from grace (given that it is all true) is an indictment of contemporary Christianity in the West.
 By making justification, or at least the forgiveness of sin, the single most important theme in the Bible, we were all left very weak and vulnerable.
 Reducing the Bible’s message to God’s love for us, has much to do with this crisis.
 The word “righteousness” is mentioned ten times more in the Bible than the words for love.
-All of this meant that not His glory, and our neighbour’s common good, but my salvation, happiness and liberty, would be the most important themes in life.
+How about living a righteous life folks?
+That seems like a central theme everywhere in Scripture.
+But we have made not His glory, and our neighbour’s common good, but my salvation, happiness and liberty, the most important theme in life.

 Saint Anthony